vladcuevas/SPSS-Labs/README.md

 A dependent variable represents a quantity whose value depends on how the independent variable is manipulated. y is often the variable used to represent the dependent variable in an equation.

-- Dependent variable will always go into the Y axis.
+- Dependent variable will always go into the Y axis

 ### Independent variable